buggyrace/buggy-race-about/docs/index.md

 material (the "tech notes") for running a practical Python programming project.

+{: .todo}
+This isn't ready yet: the documentation is still being written.

 {: .rhul  }
 _Buggy Racing_ was originally created in 2020 as the final term project of the